Wildfires and Home Insurance

 Homeowners insurance will also cover detached structures on your property, like a garage or a shed, but that coverage could be limited to 10% of the insurance you have on your primary dwelling.

 Personal belongings include clothing, furniture and other personal items that are damaged in a wildfire or another covered peril.
 Insurance generally limits payouts on these items to 50-70 percent of the total dwelling coverage.
 For expensive items such as jewelry or collectibles, you might want to buy a rider that provides additional protection.

 It’s a good idea to inventory your belongings and take pictures of particularly valuable items in case you need to file a claim.
 Keep those records someplace safe, away from your main dwelling or accessible online.
 Proving that you owned the things you’re claiming will speed up the claims process.

 Deductibles represent the out-of-pocket costs you pay before insurance coverage kicks in.
 Choosing a higher deductible lowers your monthly premiums, but don’t pick a deductible that you couldn’t comfortably pay.

 Your home is probably full of items you bought several years ago, from a television to the living room sectional.
-Many, if not all, of these items would now cost much more to replace.
-Some insurance policies will only pay out the cash value of the destroyed or damaged item.
+Many, if not all, of these items have depreciated in value.
+Their actual cash value is lower than the cost to replace them with a new item.
+Some insurance policies will only pay out the current actual cash value of the destroyed or damaged item.
 That may not be enough to buy a replacement.

 Consider choosing a policy with replacement value coverage.
 While the premiums will be higher, the policy would payout enough to buy a new television at current market prices.
 If you live in an area prone to wildfires, paying for the extra coverage helps you truly rebuild your life.